saveourtool/diktat/info/guide/guide-chapter-3.md

 val someValue = { node:String -> node }
 ```

-6) When the function contains only a single expression, it can be expressed (???) as [expression function](https://kotlinlang.org/docs/reference/functions.html#single-expression-functions).
+6) When the function contains only a single expression, it can be written as [expression function](https://kotlinlang.org/docs/reference/functions.html#single-expression-functions).
    The below example shows the style that should not be used.

 Instead of: